fang-lin/react-mobx-workshop/doc/STEP_3.md

 ## Requirements

 1. User can edit existing todo
-2. When user double click a todo, should show edit input for this todo item
+2. When user double click a todo, should show edit mode for this item
-3. When the edit input on blur or presses "Enter", should save the change
+3. When the edit input on blur or presses key "Enter", should save the change

 ## Prompts